 Loud Bang When Furnace Starts

-If there is a loud pop when your furnace kicks on, there are a couple of things that could be taking place.
-Two common culprits are a dusty furnace burner or ignitor.
-A dirty furnace burner or ignitor could keep the burners from igniting, causing gas to build up.
-When the gas finally does ignite, it will create the loud bang you hear.
+If there is a loud pop when your furnace starts up, there are a few things that could be taking place.
+Two typical culprits are a dirty furnace burner or ignitor.
+A dirty furnace burner or ignitor could hold up the burners from igniting, causing gas to build up.
+When the gas finally does ignite, it will produce the loud bang you hear.
 This could result in a safety concern, especially if one of these small explosions caused the heat exchanger to crack.
 Not only could that result in a carbon monoxide leak, but you would end up having to replace the heat exchanger, which could be very pricey.

-Expanding and contracting air ducts can also create loud bangs after the heating system blower starts up.
+Expanding and contracting air ducts can also generate loud bangs after the heating system blower starts up.
 This is a usual annoyance for homeowners with metal ducts.
-If your furnace is making the loud boom and it is produced by your air ducts, it could be a indicator of undersized ducts, obstructed vents, or a clogged air filter.
+If your furnace is making the loud boom and it is produced by your air ducts, it could be a sign of undersized ducts, obstructed vents, or a clogged air filter.

 If you hear a high-pitched noise, it could be the shaft bearings are in need of oil, there is an issue with the blower belt, or the blower motor is not functioning properly.
 A seasonal furnace tune-up will help identify these issues before they become larger problems.

 There are a few reasons why your heating equipment could be putting off cold air.
 It might sound insignificant, but the thermostat is the first thing you want to check out.
 It’s the starting place for any furnace technician, as well.
 Confirm the system is set to “auto” and not “on.”
 If the thermostat is set to “on,” your heating system will blow continuously, even when it isn’t heating the air being released, thus blasting cold air.
 Flipping it to “auto” will ensure the heating equipment only blows when it’s really heating the air.